 This guide to the Swiss schooling system – from primary to secondary – will help enroll your child into education in Switzerland.

-If you’re moving to Switzerland with family, you’ll find an array of schools that cater to international families, including local Swiss schools, private schools, bilingual schools, and international schools.
-According to Daniel Sarbach, director of the International School Zurich North – who welcomes students from the international community from early years (3-6 years old) to the upper secondary –, Swiss education standards are high, and like Switzerland itself, education has a multilingual focus.
+If you’re moving to Switzerland with family, you’ll find an array of schools that cater to international families, including public, private, and international schools.
+According to Daniel Sarbach, director of the International School Zurich North – who welcomes students from the international community from early years (3-6 years old) to the upper secondary –, Swiss education standards are high.
+Like Switzerland itself, education has a multilingual focus.

 International School Zurich North

 The International School Zurich North teaches students aged between three years (nursery) and 17 years old (grade 12).
 The curriculum includes IGCSE and International A-Level and offers students an education in the English language while learning in a friendly, international environment.

 Education in Switzerland is relatively high.
 Switzerland ranks ninth out of 65 countries and economies in the OECD/PISA 2012 survey of educational standards amongst 15-year-olds.